Tax Assistance for Seniors: Where To Get Help

 Tax Benefits and Deductions for Seniors

-As a senior citizen, there are a number of tax benefits you can claim in the form of exemptions, credits, and deductions.
-Once you turn 65, you’ll benefit from a larger standard deduction of $15,700 for single filers in 2023 or $29,200 for married couples filing jointly.
-This means if you’re in the 22% tax bracket, this can help you save $407 a year in taxes.
+As a senior citizen, you can claim tax benefits through exemptions, credits, and deductions.
+In 2024, once you turn 65, you’ll qualify for a higher standard deduction of $16,550 for single filers or $29,200 for married couples filing jointly.
+If one spouse is 65 or older, the deduction increases by $1,550; if both are 65 or older, it increases by $3,100.
+If you’re in the 22% tax bracket, this could reduce your tax bill by $429 per year.

 Retirement Income

-Even after retiring, you may be able to continue contributing to your Individual Retirement Accounts (IRAs) if you have earned income during the year.
-This can provide you with additional tax deductions if you contribute to your pre-tax Traditional IRA.
+Even after retiring, you can contribute to your Individual Retirement Account (IRA) if you have earned income during the year.
+This may also provide tax deductions if you contribute to your pre-tax Traditional IRA.

-If your spouse is still working, he or she can still contribute up to $7,500 for tax year 2023 to a Traditional or Roth IRA in your name–even if you’re not working–by making a spousal IRA contribution.
-For 2024, this amount has increased to $8,000 if you’re 50 or older.
+If your spouse is still working, they can contribute up to $8,000 to a Traditional or Roth IRA in your name for tax year 2025—even if you’re not working—through a spousal IRA contribution.

-This means if your spouse has earned enough income, they can contribute to their own as well as make a spousal contribution to your account during the year, for a maximum of $15,000 in total for the both of you in 2023 and a maximum of $16,000 in total IRA contributions in 2024.
+This means that if your spouse has enough earned income, they can contribute to their own IRA and make a spousal contribution to your account, for a combined limit of $16,000 in 2025.

 Medical Expenses